 Store five-spice powder in a sealed glass container in a cool, dark, dry location.
 As with most powdered spices, it will lose its potency over time.
 It is best to buy it in small amounts and replace it every couple of months for the best quality, although it will still be safe to use for several months.

 Five-spice powder is a way to add complex Asian flavors to your dish without adding salt, sugar, or significant calories.
 This is especially true because a little goes a long way with this potent spice blend.
 The blend provides a minor amount of fiber, iron, and calcium.
-In traditional Chinese medicine, the five flavors present in five-spice powder ensure proper organ function and boost health overall.
+In traditional Chinese medicine, the five flavors present in five-spice powder are believed to encourage proper organ function, promote circulation, and stimulate appetite.
 Cinnamon is a hot yang spice, while fennel, clove, star anise, and Sichuan peppercorn are warm yang spices.
-The flavors are believed to promote circulation and stimulate your appetite.